kaeri-gg/kaeri-gg.github.io/content/featured/IOTDeviceManager/index.md

   - Tailwind CSS
 ---

-A collaborative project with [@n1md7](https://github.com/n1md7)—an IoT device manager for home automation.
+A collaborative project with [@n1md7](https://github.com/n1md7)—an IoT device manager for our home automation.
-Built for Arduino, EP32 and other collection of microcontrollers, this system enables seamless device management.
+Built for Arduino, EP32 and other collection of microcontrollers.
-I'm working on the frontend to fetch and control all connected microcontrollers efficiently.
+I am working on the frontend to manage all connected microcontrollers, as well as the UI/UX side.